 Died: 1947 in Italy

 Canonized: October 1, 2000

 February 8 is the feast day of Saint Josephine Bakhita.
-Our Bakhita Village was named after her.
+Bakhita Charities is named after her.

 Saint Bakhita lived long ago.
 She was born around the year 1869 in the African country of Sudan, in the region of Darfur, in the city of Olgossa.
 She died on 8 February 1947 in the country of Italy, in the city of Vincenza.

 Bakhita is a saint in the Catholic Church.
 She was beatified on 17 May 1992 and canonized on 1 October 2000.
 She is the only saint originally from Sudan and she is now the patron saint of Sudan.
 She is also a patron saint for victims of slavery and trafficked persons.

 She was born in Sudan, Africa to a loving, and prosperous family.
 At the age of nine, she was kidnapped and sold into slavery, where a series of owners humiliated, tortured and mutilated her.
 She was often beaten and kicked and whipped.
 Her trauma was so great that she forgot her birth name and her kidnappers gave her the name Bakhita which means fortunate.